 These are a mix of scenarios where the app shouldn’t allow us at all to proceed, and scenarios where the app should adjust what we input to something that’s valid.
-This should all be documented and tested against.
+This should all be documented and tested.

 In stress testing, the goal is to test how robust our application is.
 This type of testing is even more important in “mission-critical” apps where a crash could mean a huge loss for the company or for the user.
-This type of testing puts emphasis on how the app responds to heavy load, the availability of it and how does it handle errors when they do come up.
+This type of testing puts emphasis on how the app responds to heavy load, its availability of it, and how it handles errors when they do come up.

 Ideally, a system should never stop and if an error does happen, the app needs to handle it gracefully and give the user an option to keep using it.
 This type of testing is usually confused with Load Testing.
 The key difference is that with Load Testing, the goal is to test how the application handles the normal expected workload in an environment that simulates the real-world usage it will get.
 While with Stress Testing, the tester goes beyond this point to test the absolute limit under sub-optimal conditions.